oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     ![Export variables](images/ocir-variables.png)

-4. Make sure you're in the `devlive-save-the-wildlife` directory.
+4. Making sure that we're in the right directory (`devlive-save-the-wildlife`) before we do anything else, let's execute:

     ```
     <copy>cd ~/devlive-save-the-wildlife</copy>
     ```

-5. Run the script to set the environment.
-This script will
+5. Then, we run the _`npx`_ script to set the environment.
+This script will:

-    * check dependencies
+    * Check dependencies on the environment

-    * create self-signed certificates, if needed
+    * Create self-signed certificates, if necessary

-    * log into the container registry to validate credentials
+    * Log into the container registry to validate credentials

-    * print component versions
+    * Print component versions

     ```
     <copy>npx zx scripts/setenv.mjs</copy>
     ```

-6. Create and publish the **`server`** container image.
+6. We then create and publish the **`server`** container image by executing the following command:

     ```
     <copy>npx zx scripts/release.mjs server</copy>
     ```

-7. Copy the `Released:` path at the end of the command execution and store it in a text document.
+7. After the server container image has been published, we will copy the `Released:` path (which we can find at the above command's output) and store it in a text document.

     ![Server release path](images/release-server-01.png)

-8. Create and publish the **`web`** container image.
+8. And now, we repeat the same process, but the purpose now is to create and publish the **`web`** container image as well:

     ```
     <copy>npx zx scripts/release.mjs web</copy>
     ```

-9. Copy the `Released:` path for this one as well; store it in a text documnt.
+9. Finally, we repeat step 7 and copy the `Released:` path and save it in a text document for now.

 ## Task 3: Deploy to Container Instances

-Now to grab just a few more pieces of information and launch the Container Instances resource.
+Now that both images have been created and published, we just need to grab just a few more pieces of information and launch the Container Instances resource.

-**_NOTE:_** If you are using a custom compartment for the workshop (not the root compartment) make sure to replace any occurrence of `$OCI_TENANCY` with the full compartment OCID.
+> **Note**: If you are using a custom compartment for the workshop (not the root compartment) make sure to replace any occurrence of `$OCI_TENANCY` with the full compartment OCID.

-1. You may either navigate the OCI console to locate the OCID of your subnet, or run the following CLI command.
+1. You may either navigate the OCI console to locate the OCID of your subnet or run the following CLI command.
 Copy the Subnet OCID to a text file.

     ```
     <copy>oci network subnet list -c $OCI_TENANCY --display-name "multiplayer public subnet" --query 'data[0].id' --raw-output</copy>
     ```

-    _note:_ if you are not using the root compartment, replace `$OCI_TENANCY` with the OCID of your chosen compartment.
+    > **Note**: if you aren't working within your tenancy's root compartment, replace the `$OCI_TENANCY` environment variable with the compartment OCID that you're using.

-2. Retrieve the Availability Domain label and copy to a text file.
+2. Retrieve the Availability Domain (AD) name and copy it to a text file.

     ```
     <copy>oci iam availability-domain list --query 'data[?contains ("name",`AD-1`)]|[0].name' --raw-output</copy>
     ```

-3. Retrieve the object storage namespace.
+3. Retrieve the OCI Object Storage namespace.
 This is required when logging in with a federated user (default for `Always Free` accounts).

     ```
     <copy>oci os ns get -c $OCI_TENANCY --query 'data' --raw-output</copy>